-- A. The District recognizes its statutory obligation to negotiate any departmental rule, policy, or procedure that is related to a mandatory subject of bargaining as enumerated under NRS 288.150.
-In the event there is a dispute over whether a rule, policy or procedure falls within the scope of mandatory bargaining, said dispute shall be submitted to the Local Government Employee-Management Relations Board and shall not be subject to the grievance procedure contained in this Agreement. - B. The Fire Chief, and/or their designee, shall meet as needed and/or requested by either party with representatives of the Association for the purpose of engaging in labor management meetings.
-The purpose of said meetings is to informally discuss matters of concern and/or interest to either party. - C. Association representatives shall be allowed time off, with no loss of pay or any accrued leave for up to three (3) Association representatives and may be increased if both parties mutually agree.
+A. The District recognizes its statutory obligation to negotiate any departmental rule, policy, or procedure that is related to a mandatory subject of bargaining as enumerated under NRS 288.150.
+In the event there is a dispute over whether a rule, policy or procedure falls within the scope of mandatory bargaining, said dispute shall be submitted to the Local Government Employee-Management Relations Board and shall not be subject to the grievance procedure contained in this Agreement.

+- B. The Fire Chief and/or his designee shall meet as needed and/or requested by either party with representatives of the Association for the purpose of engaging in Labor Management meetings.
+The purpose of said meetings is to informally discuss matters of concern and/or interest to either party. - C. On-duty time shall be provided for up to two (2) Association representatives and may be increased if both parties mutually agree.